bendory/tekton-on-gcp/binauthz/README.md

 4. You can deploy this image to your `prod` cluster by running `./deploy.sh`.
    The deploy script will also attempt to deploy a disallowed image.
-It will then run `kubectl get deployments` (where you will see only one of the deployments running) and then `kubectl get events` where you will see the `deny` message.
+It will then run `kubectl get deployments` (where you will see only one of the deployments available) and then `kubectl get events` where you will see the `deny` message.

 ## Example output